 "In any case, we should proceed with caution," Brooklyn explained.
 "We don't know if they're friendly or not—or if it's a forest fire."
 She paled at the thought of the latter.
 If it is a forest fire, we're doomed, she thought.

-McGinnis sighed, but realized she had a point.
+McGinnis sighed, though he realized that she had a point.
 "Yeah, yeah, alright.
 Stay close."
 Making sure Coba was still with him from time to time, Terry inched forward cautiously.
-Had this been the streets of Gotham, he would have charged forward and faced the challenge head on.
+Had this been the streets of Gotham, he would have charged forward and faced the challenge head-on.
 But this was the forest, a place the boy had no experience in, and his companion was an overly emotional girl instead of a tough young man.
 I wish Charlie was here, he mused, instead of being in prison.
 He'd be better company than this nervous wreck...

 As soon as he had that thought, he immediately pushed it away.
 No, he wouldn't.
 He'd have no idea of what we could be up against out here, but Coba does, even if she is a bit annoying.
 And Charlie wouldn't have risked his life for Matt.
 Heck, he'd probably even try to steal from these campers... if there are any.